Watford FC Profile

 In the 1960s and '70s, the matches were often quite violent, with one particular game in 1969 seeing three red cards shown to ill-tempered players.

 Due to the two sides' varying fortunes, the rivalry is played out irregularly.
 It did resume in the 2020/21 Championship season, with both sides winning their home fixture 1-0.
-However, with Watford's return to the Premier League, the rivalry is on hiatus once again.
+However, with Watford's return to the Championship in 2022/23, the rivalry is back on once again.

 Watford FC News